AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-22-TODO-FIX-DATE/finding-an-ic-job-in-2025.md

 <!--
 So many other things I could have spoken about but I haven't:
 - How I organized myself and prepared for each interview
+- How I made notes for each company and stage

 Any questions or comments? ask on the LI post.